DataFusion4NetBio/Paper16-SCODE/README.md

   * Topological Coefficient

 ***

+#####Training Data
+SCODE uses a supervised learning model to find candidate complexes with similar properties to known training complexes.
+Users provide these training complexes as examples to the model.
+Training data should be stored in tab seperated values files, where each row represents a known cluster with an arbitrary number of nodes.
+Each value should be the name of a protein as it appears in the graph you are searching, under the 'name' column.
+The first two columns should be a numerical id for the complex and a name, respectively.
+***

 #####Search
 *For inforamation on parameters, check out the tooltips!*
 Currently, SCODE supports an [iterative simulated annealing search](http://en.wikipedia.org/wiki/Simulated_annealing) for finding candidate complexes within a dataset.
 This search comes in three flavors: